-From 2003 to 2023, there were five defaults across two transactions out of the 95 long-term ratings we assigned, translating into a 5.3% default rate overall.
+From 2003 to 2024, there were five defaults across two transactions, out of the 95 long-term ratings we assigned, translating into a 5.3% default rate overall.
 The SC Cash Flow CDO of CDOs subsector has the highest lifetime default rate of 44.4%, while the SC Cash Flow Corporate Bond CBO subsector has a default rate of 5.3%.
 We attribute the weaker credit performance of these subsectors largely to the credit quality deterioration of referenced global corporate obligors during 2008 and 2009.

 Subsectors' rating transition rates varied by vintage year, the year the transaction was issued (see table 7).
 Most transactions were originated in 2007, 2004, and 2006 (62% of ratings), and a majority of the defaults were in a single 2005 vintage transaction.
-The default of the only origination in 2008 of a SC corporate bond CBO makes it the only vintage with a 100% default rate.
+The default of the only origination in 2008 of a SC corporate bond CBO, was the only origination in 2008, making it the only vintage with a 100% default rate.

 Taiwan Ratings Corp.
-Structured Finance Transition And Default Summary, Original-To-Current, 2003-2023
+Structured Finance Transition And Default Summary, Original-To-Current, 2003-2024